Madhan0302/VLSI-LAB-EXP-1/README.md

 # Simulate and Synthesis Logic Gates,Address and  Subractors Using Vivado
-AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using vivado software
+AIM: To Simulate and Synthesis Logic Gates,Adders and Subtractor using Vivado Software

 APPARATUS REQUIRED: Vivado ML 2023.2